-The following criteria may be used when considering special permission requests or revocation: class size, attendance, academic effort, behavior, and outstanding charges.
-A secondary student (grades 9-12) may only request Special Permission at the start of the school year.
+The following criteria may be used when considering special permission requests or revocation: class size, attendance, academic effort, and behavior.
 Transfers involving athletics will be in accordance with Kentucky High School Athletic Association By-Laws and Hopkins County Schools Board Policy.
-A secondary student (9-12), once approved and attending Madisonville North Hopkins or Hopkins County Central, may not transfer back to the school exited during the same school year except for educational reasons approved by the Superintendent or an address change.
+See School Attendance Zones Policy 09.11 for additional information.

-PARTICIPATION IN EXTRACURRICULAR ACTIVITES
+PARTICIPATION IN EXTRACURRICULAR ACTIVITIES

-- All extracurricular activity participants must be present at school on the day of practice, performance or activity in order to participate, unless approved by the principal. - Discipline of extracurricular activity participants shall be determined according to infraction of local school rules. - Extracurricular activity participants who fail to comply with detention and alternate assignment and their rules shall be suspended from participation in extracurricular activities immediately, and until such time as the charges are resolved and he/she is reinstated. - Extracurricular activity participants who are charged with a violation of the student code that results in LCE/SOS In-School Removal or suspension shall be suspended from all activities immediately, and until such time as the charges are resolved and he/she is reinstated.
+- All extracurricular activity participants must be present at school on the day of practice, performance or activity in order to participate, unless approved by the principal. - Discipline of extracurricular activity participants shall be determined according to infraction of local school rules. - Extracurricular activity participants who fail to comply with detention and alternate assignment and their rules shall be suspended from participation in extracurricular activities immediately, and until such time as the charges are resolved and he/she is reinstated. - Extracurricular activity participants who are charged with a violation of the student code that results in In-School Removal or suspension shall be suspended from all activities immediately, and until such time as the charges are resolved and he/she is reinstated.
 In the event of suspension, student must attend a full six-hour school day before being reinstated.
 Absence from school or class immediately following disciplinary action does not remove the requirement to attend a full six-hour day prior to reinstatement. - Extracurricular activity participants who are charged with a violation of the student code that results in Friday/Saturday School must attend the first available Friday/Saturday School session.
 If a student fails to serve,

 - he/she shall be suspended from participation in extracurricular activities immediately, and until such time as the charges are resolved and he/she is reinstated. - Sponsors/coaches will follow policy of student rights/responsibilities, local school rules and regulations, and KHSAA Bylaws, if applicable. - Any student who is under penalty or discipline or whose character or conduct is such as to reflect discredit upon the school may not be eligible to participate until a complete review is completed by school officials.
 This policy applies to athletic teams, non-academic band activities, clubs, and all student organizations. - All extracurricular activity participants will be subject to random drug testing.
-(See appendix for details.) - A student who has accrued more than \$10 in cafeteria charges or who owes school fees will not be allowed to participate in any extra activities until such fees are paid.
-This policy applies to athletic teams, non-academic band activities, clubs, field trips and all student activities.
+(See appendix for details.) - Students participating in the Virtual Learning Program are not eligible to access extracurricular activities including, but not limited to, sports activities.